derekTurner/Javascript-Games-Fund-24/Block_3/section_1d_node/devEnv.md

 ![dev menu](devMenu.png)

-Click on Open Foldwer in Container.
+Click on Open Folder in Container.
 This will then open a browser dialog to choose the devContainer folder and open.

 ![choose folder](chooseFolder.png)